yaseenahmed02/GraphData/readme.md

    python random_graph_generator.py
    ```

 2. The script will output the properties of each graph and their adjacency matrices.
-It will also provide a summary of all graph properties.
+It will also provide a summary of all graph properties and save descriptive texts for each graph.

 ## Explanation of Graph Properties